PhilAppleby/ukbb-srmed/README.md

 ftp://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/releases/chembl_23/chembl_23_sqlite.tar.gz this is no longer the latest version at the time of writing.
 Downloads for other DBMS's are available.

 - *py/* Python scripts, scripts to match synonyms prior to matching across coding systems.
 Also included is the module 'datahelper.py' which is where the text matching code is to be found.
+There are two lower level directories where scripts to extract and format ChEMBL data and to process phenotype data reaide.

 - *sh* Bash shell scripts, wrappers for the python code split into several main functions and provided for coding against the ATC and BNF classification systems.

 Top-level scripts are prefixed '01_', '02_' and '03_' for each classification system and call several lower level bash scripts.
 The '03_' scripts are for code assignment to data for individual medication reports in UKBB, the path and filename for UKBB phenotype data for a project must be supplied vis the sourced 'common' environment parameter file.

 - *data/* Generated match data for both ATC and BNF coding, this does not include manually assigned coding.
-The excluded words list can also be found here.
+The excluded words list, which probably should bbe an independent text file is embedded in ../py/datahelper.py.

 ## Running
 Once the environment has been set up (see *env* above), three scripts are run without parameters for either ATC code or BNF code assignment.